-Agreements that provide us with the option to purchase the equity interests in and assets of our VIEs purchase all or part of its assets.
+Exclusive Option Agreements.
+Pursuant to the Exclusive Option Agreement, dated July 21, 2015, among our WFOE, Foshan Viomi and each of the shareholders of Foshan Viomi, the shareholders of Foshan Viomi have irrevocably granted our WFOE an exclusive option to purchase all or part of their equity interests in Foshan Viomi, and Foshan Viomi has irrevocably granted our WFOE an exclusive option to purchase all or part of its assets.
 Our WFOE or its designated person may exercise such options to purchase equity at their respective paid-in registered capital in Foshan Viomi, or the lowest price permitted under applicable PRC laws, whichever lower.
 Our WFOE or its designated person may exercise such options to purchase assets at the lowest price permitted under applicable PRC laws.
 The shareholders of Foshan Viomi undertake that, without our WFOE's prior written consent, they will not, among other things, (i) transfer or otherwise dispose of their equity interests in Foshan Viomi, (ii) create any pledge or encumbrance on their equity interests in Foshan Viomi, (iii) change Foshan Viomi's registered capital, (iv) merge Foshan Viomi with any other entity, (v) dispose of Foshan Viomi's material assets (except in the ordinary course of business), or (vi) amend Foshan Viomi's articles of association.
 In addition, Foshan Viomi undertakes that, without our WFOE's prior written consent, it will not, among other things, create any pledge or encumbrance on any of its assets, or transfer or otherwise dispose of its material assets (except in the ordinary course of business).
 The Exclusive Option Agreement will remain effective until the entire equity interests in and all the assets of Foshan Viomi have been transferred to our WFOE or its designated person.